Number of weeks: 2

 Through readings, discussion questions, and an optional Zoom meeting, you will hear how volunteers with Vulnerable Adult ministries, pastors, administrators, and others, are reducing their risk of abuse or false accusations of abuse.

 Participants should expect to spend an hour a day online in reading and responding, which will earn a completion certificate.
 Joy Thornburgh Melton’s book, Safe Sanctuaries: The Church Responds to Abuse, Neglect, and Exploitation of Older Adults, is recommended.

 This course is eligible for 1 CEU.

 About the Instructor

 Beth Perry was ordained in the United Methodist Church but now has Privilege of Call in the United Church of Christ.
 She graduated from Princeton Theological Seminary in 1994 and has a Bachelor’s degree in Business from Elizabethtown College.
-In addition to 20 years of pastoral and chaplaincy experience, she teaches religion, philosophy, critical thinking, sociology, and general education courses for the University of Phoenix in New Jersey.
+In addition to 20 years of pastoral and chaplaincy experience, she teaches religion, philosophy, critical thinking, sociology, and general education courses for the University of Phoenix in New Jersey and Mercy College.
 She has been active in Safe Sanctuary/Safe church training for a decade or more, and a consultant for more than 150 congregations working to reduce the risk of abuse in the church.
 She also leads workshops and retreats on Spiritual Gifts, meditation, and mysticism.
 Her courses, Rediscovering Our Spiritual Gifts, Leading Bible Study: Biblical Interpretation, and Teach Adults are approved as advanced courses in Lay Servant Ministries and Rediscovering Our Spiritual Gifts meets one requirement towards lay speaker status.